Supporting Our Community

 Black Creatives Institute

-• Launched in August 2020, this three day program builds community among incoming Black-identified creatives by providing holistic support of their personal growth, identity formation, cultural development, and career development to create a stronger sense of belonging within the Otis College community.
+• Open to all students, this three day program builds community among incoming Black-identified creatives and provides holistic support for personal growth, identity formation, cultural development, and career development to create a strong sense of belonging within the Otis College community.

 • More information about the program is here: otis.edu/black-creatives-institute